Take note: with the New ISB Network implemented from 19 July 2021, route information in this article is likely to be outdated.

-- “Card tapped” at the appropriate departure time (based on the system)
+- “Card” was “tapped” at the appropriate departure time (based on the system)

-- After “card tapped”, bus passed through all stops along its route in the appropriate sequence (based on GPS)
+- After “card tapped”, the bus passed through all stops along its route in the right sequence (based on GPS)

 The diagram above shows a sample schedule for a D2 bus.
 It’s purely imaginary, and assumes that the driver has 25 minutes in between trip-start timings.

-The first trip will start at 11am — the driver will tap his card around that timing, and the GPS in the bus will be activated.
+The first trip in this diagram will start at 11am — the driver will tap his card around that timing (he has a 2-minute leeway), and the GPS in the bus will be activated.
 Then, he drives out towards PGP to start the route.
-Each bus stop is a checkpoint that the bus must pass through, although the bus does not need to stop at it if there is nobody boarding and alighting.
+Each bus stop is a checkpoint that the bus must pass through; the bus does not need to physically stop at it if there is nobody boarding and alighting but it is encouraged.